-Heat can escape through a poorly insulated roof and smaller gaps such as letterboxes and windows.
+Heat can escape through a poorly insulated roof, and through smaller gaps such as letterboxes and windows.
 Less energy is needed to heat a well-insulated home, so look into getting some loft insulation and draught excluders.

 Do full loads of washing

 Save water and electricity by only doing washing when you have a full load of clothes.
 Keeping the temperature at 30 degrees will also help reduce your energy usage.
 The Energy Saving Trust offers more tips on how to save energy when using your washing machine.